Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

-The next day you see him, you think: “Fuck!
+And then the next day you see him, dressed as before, in the same spot holding the same signs, you think: “Fuck!
 It’s still happening?
-Where’s the justice?
+How is this still happening?
 That FBI guy should be fired and thrown in prison by now!
-And yeah, that Mayor Daley is totally a dictator if you think about it.”
+And yeah, you know, that Mayor Daley is totally a dictator when you get down to it.”

-But on the third morning upon seeing him on the same corner, you think: “Yikes.
+But it’s on the third morning upon seeing him on the same corner with the same signs, you think: “Yikes.
 How long has this dude been out here doing this?”

-And it’s on the fourth straight day coming across this stoic man - Farhad Khoiee-Abassi - when you think about the day he walked into a Kinko’s or a Fast Signs where he had to explain to whoever behind the counter that he wanted these exact signs made.
-And you imagine how he explained that he really wanted the word “Raping” to be in red and a bit slanted, and how he mentioned that if both the T’s in “Dictator” were in capitals, then that would be sweet.
-“Oh, and let’s totally underline ‘DicTaTor’ and make the word ’stop’ into a stop sign.
+You think about him – Farhad Khoiee-Abassi – and about the day he walked into a Kinko’s or a Fast Signs where he had to explain to whoever was behind the counter that he wanted these exact signs made.
+And you imagine how he had to explain that he really wanted the word “Raping” to be in red and a bit slanted, and how he wanted both the T’s in “Dictator” to be in capitals.
+He maybe said, “Oh, and let’s totally underline the word ‘DicTaTor’ and make the word ’stop’ into a stop sign.
 Can you guys make a stop sign?
 Yeah?
 Yeah.”

-Oh, and you totally start to think he’s schizophrenic.
+Oh, and on that third morning you totally start to think he’s schizophrenic.

 I’ve worked down in the Loop on the corner of Clark and Randolph for over a year now, and Farhad Khoiee-Abassi has been there almost every morning.